Asbestos covered roof

 How does pressure-cleaning an asbestos roof threaten people’s health?

 The top layer of asbestos will be stripped off when washing or cleaning an asbestos roof with a water blaster/pressure cleaner, creating a wet fibrous sludge.
-This sludge will then be sprayed up to 15 metres depending on the height of the roof being cleaned and wind conditions, off the roof and onto neighbouring properties.
+This sludge will then be sprayed up to 15 metres, depending on the height of the roof being cleaned and wind conditions, off the roof and onto neighbouring properties.

-Microscopic view of Asbestos Fibres
+Microscopic view of Asbestos fibre on the roof

 How to clean an asbestos roof safely